openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-event-touch.md

 public var screenY: Float64
 ```

-**Function:** The Y-coordinate of the touch point relative to the top edge of the device screen.
+**Function:** Y-coordinate of the touch point relative to the top edge of the device screen.

 **Type:** Float64